jw9730/flock-pytorch/README.md

 Our implementation is based on the code from the following repositories:

-- [graph-walker](https://github.com/kerighan/graph-walker) and [RWNN](https://github.com/jw9730/random-walk) for random walks and recordings
+- [RWNN](https://github.com/jw9730/random-walk) and [graph-walker](https://github.com/kerighan/graph-walker) for random walks and their anonymizations
 - [MOTIF](https://github.com/HxyScotthuang/MOTIF) and [ULTRA](https://github.com/DeepGraphLearning/ULTRA) for entity prediction experiments
 - [TRIX](https://github.com/yuchengz99/TRIX) for relation prediction experiments